rosenpass/rosenpass/src/usage.md

       You must either specify the outfile or wireguard output option.

       endpoint <ip>[:<port>]
         Specifies the address where the peer can be reached.
-This will be automatically updated after the first sucessfull key exchange with the peer.
+This will be automatically updated after the first successful key exchange with the peer.
 If this is unspecified, the peer must initiate the connection.

       preshared-key <file-path>
-        You may specifie a pre-shared key which will be mixied into the final secret.
+        You may specify a pre-shared key which will be mixed into the final secret.

       outfile <file-path>
         You may specify a file to write the exchanged keys to.
 If this option is specified, {0} will